Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Introduction

 A random variable $X$ is said to have a regularly varying tail with index $-\alpha$ for $\alpha>0$ if

-where $L$ is a slowly varying at infinity function, and the distribution of any such random variable is in the max-domain of attraction of the Fr\'echet distribution with the same parameter $\alpha$; see e.g. \cite{resnick:1987}.
+where $L$ is a slowly varying at infinity function, and the distribution of any such random variable is in the max-domain of attraction of the Fr\'echet distribution with the same parameter $\alpha$; see, for example, Resnick \cite{resnick:1987}.
 Recall that the Fr\'echet law $F_{\alpha,\sigma}$ on $(0,\infty)$ with the tail index $\alpha$ and scale $\sigma>0$ satisfies

-Sometimes the term {\it $\alpha$-Fr\'echet} is used.
-In this paper we discuss the case of regularly varying tails and the resulting limits in \eqref{e:funct.conv}.
+Sometimes the term {\it$\alpha$-Fr\'echet} is used.
+In this paper, we discuss the case of regularly varying tails and the resulting limits in \eqref{e:funct.conv}.
 The limits obtained in this paper belong to the family of the so-called {\it Fr\'echet processes}, defined below.
 We would like to emphasize that, even for stationary sequences with regularly varying tails, non-Fr\'echet limits may appear in \eqref{e:funct.conv}.
 We are postponing a detailed discussion of this point to a future publication.

-A stochastic process $(Y(t), \, t \in T)$ (on an arbitrary parameter space $T$) is called a Fr\'echet process if for all $n \geq 1$, $a_1, \dots, a_n >0$ and $t_1, \dots, t_n \in T$, the weighted maximum $\max_{1 \leq j \leq n} a_j Y(t_j)$ follows a Fr\'echet law as in \eqref{e:frechet}.
+A stochastic process $(Y(t), t \in T)$ (on an arbitrary parameter space $T$) is called a Fr\'echet process if for all $n \geq1$, $a_1, \ldots, a_n >0$ and $t_1, \ldots, t_n \in T$, the weighted maximum $\max_{1 \leq j \leq n} a_j Y(t_j)$ follows a Fr\'echet law as in \eqref{e:frechet}.
 The best known Fr\'echet process is the extremal Fr\'echet process obtained in the scheme \eqref{e:funct.conv} starting with an i.i.d. sequence with regularly varying tails.
-The extremal Fr\'echet process $\bigl( Y(t),\, t\geq 0\bigr)$ has finite dimensional distributions defined by
+The extremal Fr\'echet process $ ( Y(t), t\geq0 )$ has finite-dimensional distributions defined by